isseium/rockhand/README.md

 And more...

 This project is trial project.
-We aim to merge ang contribute for titanium official project in the future.
+We aim to merge and contribute for titanium official project in the future.

 # How to use

 ## Icon Generator
 Coming soon...

-## Icon Generator
+## Splash Generator
 Coming soon...

 # Contributing